renderedtext/ruby-101/README.md

 * The name of a Ruby program has the ending/extension `.rb`
 * Make sure the files are executable, `chmod +x my_program.rb` will do, so you can execute your program by typing `./my_program.rb`
+* It is useful to separate chunks of code with common meaning into separate Ruby files, then use `require_relative 'my_ruby_file'` to import them into our code (from the same directory where our code is), to ensure *code reuse* and *modularity*
+  * Keep class definitions and logic in separate files, then import them where you need to use them using `require_relative`
+  * To use Ruby-provided libraries, use `require`, e.g. `require 'csv'`
+* Keeping everything in one file may be convenient at first, but:
+  * it severely limits flexibility
+  * it makes the code hard to debug, and difficult to reuse
+  * Avoid it as much as possible and keep things in separate files

 ## Ruby as an Object Oriented language

 * Unlike most other programming languages, *everything is an object* in Ruby, including the return values of methods
+* Variables are references that point to objects
 * *Class* is a combination of state kept in memory and referred to using *variables*, and *methods* are functions that use that state
 * *Object* is an instance of a class, created by calling a constructor